Top 5 Busiest Train Stations In Europe

 5. Munich Hauptbahnhof Train Station, Germany

 Today there are 32 platforms in one of the busiest train stations in Europe.
 In addition, there are InterCity and EuroCity train services to most of Germany, and Italy, France, Switzerland, and Austria.
-From Munchen Hauptbahnhof railway station you can travel to Berlin, Frankfurt, Vienna in Germany or take a train to Venice and Rome in Italy, Paris, and Zurich.
+From Munchen Hauptbahnhof railway station you can travel to Berlin, Frankfurt, Vienna or take a train to Venice and Rome in Italy, Paris, and Zurich.

 Around 127 million passengers visit the Munich train station annually.
 This outstanding number makes the station one of the busiest train stations in Europe.

 Similar to the other train stations mentioned above, the Munich train station offers many facilities and services to travelers.
 For instance, you can find food shops, gift shops, and even a children & youth museum in the train station.

 Outside of the station, you will find the U-Bahn underground metro, taxi services, and tram lines that will take you anywhere in Munich.